Team

 Jack Schuler

-Jack Schuler serves as a Director of Biodesix (since 2008) and Accelerate Diagnostics (NASDAQ: AXDX).
+Jack Schuler serves on the Advisory Board.
+He also has served as a Director of Biodesix since June 2008.
 Mr. Schuler served as a director of Ventana Medical Systems, Inc. from 1991 and as Chairman of the board from 1995 until Ventana’s acquisition by Roche in 2008.
-Prior to Ventana, Mr. Schuler was President and Chief Operating Officer of Abbott Laboratories, a diversified health care company, which he joined in 1972 and where he held various management and marketing positions, also serving as a director from April 1985 to August 1989.
-Additionally, Mr. Schuler has served as a director of Abbott Laboratories (NYSE:ABT), Medtronic (NYSE: MDT), Stericyle (Chairman) (NASDAQ: SRCL), Chiron Corp., and Quidel Corp.
-(NASDAQ: QDEL).
+Prior to joining Ventana, Mr. Schuler was President and Chief Operating Officer of Abbott Laboratories, a diversified health care company, which he joined in 1972 and where he held a number of management and marketing positions, also serving as a director from April 1985 to August 1989.
+Additionally, Mr. Schuler has served as a director of Abbott Laboratories (NYSE:ABT), Medtronic (Lead Director) (NYSE: MDT), Stericyle (Chairman) (NASDAQ: SRCL), Chiron Corporation, and Quidel Corporation (NASDAQ: QDEL), and currently serves on the board of directors of Accelerate Diagnostics (NASDAQ: AXDX).
+Mr. Schuler holds a B.S. in Mechanical Engineering from Tufts University and an M.B.A. from Stanford University Graduate School of Business Administration.